Cross-correlating radial peculiar velocities and CMB lensing convergence: Peculiar velocity and CMB datasets

 As discussed above, ongoing and future peculiar velocity surveys such as DESI, 4HS, and LSST will be an order of magnitude larger than previous surveys.
 However, with the current available methods for direct PV measurements (e.g. Tully-Fisher, Fundamental Plane, and SN~Ia) the typical uncertainty scales as a considerable fraction of the distance.
 Thus, beyond redshift $z\approx0.1$, the uncertainty can become an order of magnitude bigger than the peculiar velocity itself, the latter being typically of order a few hundred km s$^{-1}$.
 This stands as a stumbling block in extending the PV surveys to higher redshifts, where the overlap with the CMB lensing kernel, and hence the signal in $C^{uk}_{\ell}$ is largest.

 Luckily it is possible to to infer indirectly the PV field from the underlying density field.
 Indeed, in the linear regime the peculiar velocity is attributed to the growing clustering of the total matter (both dark and luminous matter) via Eq.~\eqref{linearvel}, which can be integrated to reconstruct the PV field.
 This equation however suffers a few limitations: first, we can only measure the galaxy density $\delta_g$ and not the total density $\delta$; second, PV are sensitive to scales beyond the redshift survey limit where we have no direct information.
 We can overcome these obstacles by assuming that linear biasing holds, $\delta = \delta_g/b$ where $b$ is the linear biasing parameter, and adding an extra free parameter \Vext~to Eq. \ref{linearvel}, accounting for the structures outside the survey limits.
 We can then readily integrate Eq.\eqref{linearvel} to get the PV field as a function of \Vext~ and $b$.
 These parameters can be calibrated using a small number of directly measured peculiar velocities, providing a reconstructed PV map.
 This method has a long history, see for example Refs.\cite{Davis:1996ir,Davis:2010sw,1991ApJ...372..380Y}, and was recently used by \cite{Carricketal2015} to reconstruct the velocity field in the local universe using positions of $\approx 70000$ galaxies calibrated with $\approx 3000$ directly observed PVs.
 The final map depends on the smoothing scale chosen for the reconstruction, and Ref.~\cite{Carricketal2015} concludes that a smoothing length of 4 Mpc $h^{-1}$ gives the best peculiar velocity uncertainty of 250~km s$^{-1}$ for the field galaxies and 150~km s$^{-1}$ for groups.
+The assumption of a constant full-sky noise for reconstruction is clearly unrealistic, given the local environmental dependence of the noise in the density map from which the reconstruction is derived.
+On the other hand, the choice of a constant dispersion of 250~km s$^{-1}$ is a conservative one, if compared for example with the average dispersion obtained from the space-dependent noise map of Ref.\cite{Courtois:2022mxo} (which includes the volume covered by \cite{Carricketal2015}).Thus, even if slightly unrealistic, we expect our constant noise map to overestimate the typical errors in the reconstruction, making the conclusions we draw from it robust.

 In this work we assume that their estimation of 250~km s$^{-1}$ with a smoothing scale of 4 Mpc $h^{-1}$ can be extrapolated up to redshift $z<0.15$ covering the full sky.
 Redshift surveys covering this volume are expected to be available in the near future from surveys such as DESI, 4HS and others not mentioned above.
 Thus our idealized reconstructed PV catalog contains $\approx 1.6\times10^{7}$ objects (implying $\bar{n} = 1.2\times10^{6}$) with a constant dispersion $\sigma_{rec} = 250$~km s$^{-1}$ replacing the factor $\alpha H_0 \chi \rightarrow \sigma_{rec}$ in Eq.~\eqref{eq:nuumain}.